Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Moving-Window Linear Regression

-In many applications, data set ${Y_j}$ is an input data stream collected with fixed rate in time, such as a data stream collected by an ADC (Analogue-to-Digital Converter) \cite{Electronics}. ${Y_j}$ is called a time-series input, in which $j$ indicates time.
-A moving window algorithm \cite{Numerical_Recipes} is performed in a small time-window around each $j$.
-For each window of calculation, ${X_j}$ can be chosen to be integers in the range of $[-H, +H]$ in which $H$ is an integer constant specifying window’s half width so that $\sum_{j} X_{j} = 0$, to reduce Formula \eqref{eqn: linear regression 0} and \eqref{eqn: linear regression 1} into Formula \eqref{eqn: time-series linear regression 0} and \eqref{eqn: time-series linear regression 1}, respectively \cite{Prev_Precision_Arithmetic}:
+In many applications, data set $\{Y_j\}$ denotes an input data stream where $j$ represents the time index or sequence index. $\{Y_j\}$ is thus referred to as a time-series input.
+A moving window algorithm \citep{Numerical_Recipes} is applied within a small window centered on each $j$.
+For each calculation window, Formulas \eqref{eqn: time-series linear regression 0} and \eqref{eqn: time-series linear regression 1} present the least-squares line-fit of $Y = \alpha + \beta j$ for a window width $2H + 1$ of $\{Y_j\}$ \citep{Prev_Precision_Arithmetic}.